AgustinPardo/Mightyhive-challenge/README.md

 ## Usage: REST Endpoint

 1. Run app
-2. Open any web browser you prefer.
+2. Open any web browser you prefer
 3. Go to http://localhost:8000/getData/?key= "key to search" (e.g. http://localhost:8000/getData/?key="friends")

+## Additional comments if any
+The database is populated with the data from "data.json" file provided by the challenge